op1hacks/op1repacker/README.md

 # OP-1 Firmware Repacker

-Tool for unpacking and repacking OP1 firmware. *This is a work in progress!*
+Tool for unpacking and repacking OP1 firmware.

  - Requires Python3
  - Tested on Linux, OS X and Windows 10